unswexplains/unswexplains.github.io/c25085f20431/content.md

 No cancer No cancer No cancer         0%
 ```

+The county is now even less likely to have an extreme proportion.

-It turns out that the bigger the sample, the less likely it is to have an extreme value for the proportion, and the more likely it is to have the underlying proportion of 50%.
+This trend continues as we increase the size of the county.
+The bigger the county, the less likely it is to have an extreme proportion, and the more likely it is to have the same proportion as the whole population.
+Or, to put it the other way around, the smaller the county, the more likely it is to have an extreme proportion, and the less likely it is to have the same proportion as the whole population.

 This is a mathematical fact, known as **the law of large numbers**.

 # A simulation

-Here's a simulation that illustrates the danger of working with small samples.
+Here's a simulation of what we've just described.

-Suppose that in a population of 120 people, everyone has an equal 50% chance of developing a certain condition.
-Suppose they live in communities of various sizes, from 1 person to 64 people, as shown in the diagram below.
+Suppose there are 120 people in the whole population, each of whom is 50% likely to have kidney cancer.
+Suppose they live in counties of various sizes, from 1 person to 64 people, as shown in the diagram below.

-If you click the "Distribute the condition" button, the condition will be distributed across the population, with everyone having an equal 50% chance of developing the condition.
-The proportion of each community that develop the condition is shown, and colour coded according to how extreme it is -- the further from 50%, the more red.
+If you click the "Distribute cancer" button, kidney cancer will be distributed across the population, with everyone having an equal 50% chance of getting it.
+The proportion of each county that has kidney cancer is shown, and colour coded according to how extreme it is - the further from 50%, the more red.
 Try clicking the button a few times.

-<button onclick="rollDice()">Distribute the condition</button>
+<button onclick="rollDice()">Distribute cancer</button>
 <table id="diceRolls">
   <tr><td>1</td><td rowspan="2">4</td><td rowspan="4">16</td><td rowspan="8">64</td></tr>
   <tr><td>1</td></tr>